In Spokane, Family-Business Overlap Can Create Conflict

 Due to the overlap between family and business, Greg’s decision may create bad feelings among his children and dissension in the family.
-Even though Greg is making a decision based on what he believes is best for the business, the children may perceive their father is being disloyal to them.
+Even though Greg is making a decision based on what he believes is best for the business, the children may perceive their father as being disloyal to them.

-The entrepreneurial stage is the initial stage of the business and when a majority of the business decisions are made and controlled by an owner.
+1. Entrepreneurial: This stage is the initial stage of the business and when a majority of the business decisions are made and controlled by an owner.
 This stage is characterized by a strong owner who builds the business largely through hard work and determination.
 Owners of most businesses in the entrepreneurial stage spend significant amounts of time working to develop the business.
 They typically perform all business functions and learn through trial and error.
 Businesses in the entrepreneurial stage tend to reflect the owner’s values and attitudes.

-The managerial stage is the mid-stage of business development.
+2. Managerial: The managerial stage is the mid-stage of business development.
 This stage is often characterized by a gradual shift of management authority from the owner to other key employees.
 Typically, the business outgrows the owner’s ability to manage all aspects of the operation and the owner is forced to transfer responsibility to others.
 In addition, the owner may exercise more discipline over the operation’s financial resources to accommodate future growth.
 These factors tend to reduce the influence of the family over the business and its resources as the business takes on a life of its own.

 The managerial stage is often viewed as a transition stage for the business.
 The business is transitioning from the entrepreneurial stage, where it is heavily influenced by the family and its goals, to the corporate stage, where family influence is minimal.
 As this transition occurs, the goals and needs of the business begin to take priority over the goals of the family.

-In family business, the owner must balance the needs of the business with the needs of the family.
+In a family business, the owner must balance the needs of the business with the needs of the family.
 An owner’s emphasis on family and/or business needs can be determined by understanding the principles an owner may use to make decisions, i.e.: the following opposing principles:

 |Family Principles||Business Principles|